-Chile is located in the extreme south-west of South America.
-Its capital city is Santiago and the country has a total population of almost 18 million.
-Chile lies between the Pacific Ocean and the Andes mountains and its long, thin territory is divided into 16 administrative regions, has a total population of approximately 18 million.
+Chile is located in the extreme south-west of South America, between the Pacific Ocean and the Andes mountains.
+The country, whose long, thin territory is divided into 16 administrative regions, has a total population of approximately 18 million.

-The national currency is the Chilean peso ($).
-The exchange rate is approximately 693 pesos to the dollar (November 2018).
+- LOCAL CURRENCY: The national currency is the Chilean peso ($).
+The exchange rate is approximately 699 pesos to the dollar (August 2019)

-UCT/GMT -3 (at the date of the meeting)
+- LOCAL TIME: UTC/GMT -3 horas (at the date of the meeting)

 - ELECTRICITY: 220 volts, 50 Hertz (AC)

-Airport tax is included in airline ticket prices.
+- AIRPORT TAX: Airport tax is included in ticket prices.

-Tipping is common practice in Chile, as in many other parts of the world.
-It is customary to leave a tip of 10% of the total bill in restaurants.
+- TIPPING: Tipping is usual practice in Chile, as in many other parts of the world.
+It is customary to leave a tip of about 10% of the bill in restaurants.

 2. Meeting venue

-The official meetings of the fourteenth session of the Regional Conference on Women in Latin America and the Caribbean will take place in the Raúl Prebisch and Celso Furtado conference rooms at ECLAC headquarters, while side events will be held in other rooms at headquarters, located at Av.
+The official meetings of the fourteenth session of the Regional Conference on Women in Latin America and the Caribbean will take place in the Raúl Prebisch and Celso Furtado conference rooms at ECLAC headquarters, and the side events will take place in other facilities on the premises, located at Av.
 Dag Hammarskjöld 3477, Vitacura, Santiago.

 No private vehicles will be permitted to enter ECLAC grounds.
-Only official vehicles of diplomatic missions will be allowed entry in order to drop off and pick up delegates, provided that the particulars of the driver and the vehicle (model and license plate number) are sent to the following email addresses beforehand: email@example.com, firstname.lastname@example.org and email@example.com.
+Only official vehicles of diplomatic missions will be allowed entry in order to drop off and pick up delegates, provided that the particulars of the driver and the vehicle (model and licence plate number) are sent to the following email addresses beforehand: firstname.lastname@example.org and email@example.com.